bwsw/sj-platform/SJDocs/source/SJ_Demo_Deployment.rst

  $ vagrant up

-It takes up to two and a half hours, 10GB mem and 4 cpu
+It takes up to a half of an hour, 8GB memory and 4 CPUs.

 At the end of deploying you can see urls of all services.